menu

 For a small town, there is also a high proportion of single, often educated, people living in Kirtland Air Force Base.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Kirtland Air Force Base.

-The population of Kirtland Air Force Base is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.63% of adults in Kirtland Air Force Base have a bachelor's degree or even advanced degree.
+The education level of Kirtland Air Force Base citizens is very high relative to the national average among all cities (21.84%): 38.63% of adults in Kirtland Air Force Base have a bachelor's degree or even advanced degree.

 The per capita income in Kirtland Air Force Base in 2022 was $29,064, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,256 for a family of four.
 However, Kirtland Air Force Base contains both very wealthy and poor people as well.